HelloWith/cse-lab-2025/docs/lab3/raft.md

 * To simplify your implementation, you don't have to consider the crash during the disk I/O. The test case won't crash your program during the I/O. For example, you don't have to make sure the atomicity of the state persists.
 * You can use multiple files to persist different data (e.g. a file for metadata and the other for logs).
 * To persist the command, you can use the `serialize` and `deserialize` interfaces of the `ChfsCommand`.
-* Some tests may take quite a while to run.
+* Some tests may take quite a while to run (around 5-10 minutes for RaftTestPart3.Figure8).
 Just sit back and relax!

 ## Part 4 - Snapshot